 Whether you’re in the business of helping others, or interested in helping yourself, we’ve all heard about ‘attachment’.
-To some this means an electronic device of some kind, or a joke that we have attachment issues.
+How many times have you joked about having ‘attachment issues’, or heard or read about various attachment styles.

 But what does ‘attachment’ really mean?